Noise Levels - 10 Most hazardous jobs for your hearing9th nov 2015

 Dental workers and Hospital Surgeons

-Dentists that do a lot of drilling and orthopaedic 'bone' surgeons who may use saws, drills and hammers in their work often content with chronic daily exposure to a high frequency and decibel environment and are at high risk of having hearing loss.
+Dentists that do a lot of drilling and orthopaedic 'bone' surgeons who may use saws, drills and hammers in their work often contend with chronic daily exposure to a high frequency and decibel environment and are at high risk of having hearing loss.
 It's not the duration of noise that generally causes the problems, it is the high levels of peak noise, the intensity of the sound and the fact that they are so close to it.
 High noise levels can be of particular problems in operating theatres where hard shiny surfaces and floors can cause sounds to reverberate.
 This high-frequency hearing loss impacts someones ability to distinguish sounds of consonants such as s,t,v,p,d, so their ability to comprehend what is being said is compromised.
 Find out more about solutions for Hospital Noise problems.

 In particular, nursery school teachers can be exposed to a steady flow of loud and high-pitched noise of around of 80dB(A) combined often with bad acoustical working environments (lots of hard surfaces and windows) which can make things worse.
 Both hearing and voice are at risk here.
 Similar issues can affect gym or swimming pool instructors who, in addition to the above, can also have loud motivational music playing in the background.
 Find out more about classroom noise.